-Leverage for New Traders - Calculate Forex Leverage Examples Explained
+Forex Leverage for Beginner Traders - Calculate Forex Leverage Examples Explained

-How Leverage Increases Forex Profits and Loses? - Leverage Calculator
+How Leverage Increases Forex Trading Profits and Loses? - Forex Leverage Calculator

-If you have a 1,000 dollar account with leverage 100:1 you as a trader can buy a maximum of 1 lot which is equivalent to 100,000 dollars contract(1 Standard lot).
+If you have a 1,000 dollar Forex trading account with leverage 100:1 you can buy a maximum of 1 lot which is equal to 100,000 dollars contract(1 Standard lot).

-Let us calculate Forex profits & losses based on three examples of used leverage, based on $1,000 account:
+Let us calculate Forex profits and losses based on three examples of used forex leverage, based on $1,000 Forex trading account:

 - 1 lot(100:1)